Billionaire Diamond Broker Dies During Penis Enlargement Surgery In Paris

 “Most patients who seek penile augmentation have normal penile length and anatomy.”

-In closing, the researchers concluded that in a penis enlargement procedure there is a “very real potential for devastating and long-lasting complications.”
+In closing, the researchers concluded that in a penis enlargement procedure, there is a “very real potential for devastating and long-lasting complications.”